arqex/freezer/README.md

 In the other hand, data changes always flowing in the same direction is what make Flux architecure so easy to reason about.
 If we let every component to update the data independently we are building a mess again.

-So *Freezer*, instead of letting the child component to update the data directly, gives to the component the tools to require the change.
+So *Freezer*, instead of letting the child component to update the data directly, gives in every node the tools to require the change.
 The updates are always made by the root of the store and the data can keep flowing just in one direction.

 Imagine that we have the following tree structure as our app store: ![Initial tree](img/initialTree.png)